magnussolution/magnusbilling7/wiki/en/modules/sipuras/sipuras.rst

 Password
 """"""""

-We not write the description to this field.
+We did not write the description to this field.

 .. _sipuras-Use_Pref_Codec_Only_2:

-Use preferred codec
+Use_Pref_Codec
-"""""""""""""""""""
+""""""""""""""

-We not write the description to this field.
+We did not write the description to this field.